jonagill/GreatNorthwestBakingShow/README.md

 While the game can be played with all of the players in a single group call the whole time, it is preferable that you are able to split the players up so that they can discuss and conspire amongst each other secretly during the game.
 To do that, we recommend using a video chat service that allows players to separate into multiple groups and configruing the following group areas:

 * A group chat area where everyone can meet to discuss things openly between investigations
-* Three smaller 'team' areas where players can talk during investigations (3 players max)
+* Three smaller 'group' areas where players can talk during investigations (3 players max)
 * One area per suspect character that the player controlling that character can use to invite people to have private discussions (3 players max)
 * One Interrogation Room that the Detective and Detective's Assistant can pull suspects into to interrogate them during the third investigation round (3 players max)